Master of Science in Healthcare Management - Informatics

-With the breaches in data security affecting healthcare institutions frequently in the headlines today, understanding security in information systems has become ever more important for today’s healthcare informatics manager1.
-In fact, healthcare is one of the industries showing the greatest growth in cybersecurity job openings2.
-Most healthcare organizations today rely on a system that provides confidentiality and security of patient records.
-Colorado Technical University’s Master of Science in Healthcare Management – Informatics Concentration (MSHCM – Informatics) is designed to provide students with skills in information systems, informatics, and information technology that will help prepare them for careers in healthcare or related institutions.
-With courses taught by expert faculty in the Computer Science and Information Technology programs, students have the opportunity to learn up to date instruction in key areas of information technology and system security.
+With the breaches in data security affecting healthcare institutions frequently in the headlines today, understanding security in information systems has become ever more important for today’s healthcare informatics manager.1 Most healthcare organizations today rely on a system that provides confidentiality and security of patient records.
+Colorado Technical University’s Master of Science in Healthcare Management – Informatics Concentration is designed to provide students with the opportunity to develop skills in information systems, informatics, and information technology that will help them to prepare for careers in healthcare or related institutions.
+With courses taught by experienced faculty in the Computer Science and Information Technology programs, students have the opportunity to learn industry relevant instruction in key areas of information technology and system security.

 Relevant Institutional/Programmatic Accreditation